ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

 9. Run a job that uses the `demo` job.
 Previously, you referenced the full secret `mydatabasesec` from the `demo` job.
-For a job to use the updated secret with the added `certificate` key-value pair, submit a new jobrun.
-If you are using apps instead of a job, an app must be restarted to use the updated secret with the additional key.
+For a job to use the updated secret with the added `certificate` key-value pair, submit a new job run.
+To update an app to use the updated secret, restart the app.

     ```
     ibmcloud ce jobrun submit --name demo2 --job demo
     ```
     {: pre}

-10. Display the logs of a running instance of the `demo2` jobrun.
-You can use the `jobrun get --name demo2` command to display details of this jobrun including the instances of the jobrun.
-In this example, display the logs of the running instance of `demo2-0-0` where `demo2` is the jobrun name, `0` is the `arrayindex` and `0` is the `retryindex`.
-Notice in the output the `certificate`, `username`, and `password` keys of the full secret `mydatabasesec` are displayed.
+10. Display the logs of a running instance of the `demo2` job run.
+You can use the `jobrun get --name demo2` command to display details of this job run, including the instances of the job run.
+In this example, display the logs of the running instance of `demo2-0-0` where `demo2` is the name of the job run, `0` is the `arrayindex` and `0` is the `retryindex`.
+Notice in the output that the `certificate`, `username`, and `password` keys of the full secret `mydatabasesec` are displayed.
 Secret values are added to the environment decoded.

     ```
     ibmcloud ce jobrun logs --instance demo2-0-0